Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

-Walking, reading, watching movies, and hobbies such as knitting, crocheting or sewing are mostly solitary in nature.
+Walking, reading, watching movies, and hobbies such as knitting, crocheting, or sewing are mostly solitary in nature.

 Being more physically engaged can provide health benefits as well as enjoyment from a purely mental well-being standpoint.
 These include participating in marathons, or other forms of competition, or just for one’s own personal best.
 One can also feel a sense of participation just by watching any number of sports either live or on television.

-Baby-boomers can participate in: walking, running, swimming, ice skating, hockey, water skiing, downhill or cross-country skiing, golf, badminton, soccer, baseball, basketball, etc. to whatever level of their capabilities
+Baby-Boomers can participate in: walking, running, swimming, ice skating, hockey, water skiing, downhill or cross-country skiing, golf, badminton, soccer, baseball, basketball, etc. to whatever level of their capabilities

 Playing card games and board games, bingo, going to the theatre, opera, or sporting events are usually enjoyed with friends and acquaintances.

 I grew up in an era where adults got together for regular card games with their friends or neighbours.
 It almost seems that this is dying out with the newer generations.
-Some of these diversions, such as bingo, bridge, and Scrabble, are being offered in Seniors’ Centres and Senior’s housing for the enjoyment of their clients.
+Some of these diversions, such as bingo, bridge, and Scrabble, are being offered in Seniors’ Centres and Senior housing for the enjoyment of their clients.

-We are very fortunate here in Kamloops to have both a professional theatre company and a few smaller amateur theatre groups, so we have lots of opportunity to see live plays.
+We are very fortunate here in Kamloops to have both a professional theatre company and a few smaller amateur theatre groups, so we have lots of opportunities to see live plays.
 We also have a symphony orchestra.